 Real estate has been proven to be a lucrative investment.
 But before buying a South Florida rental property, you should calculate the return on investment for a rental property to be sure that it’s the best way to spend your hard-earned savings.
 Since it can be challenging to calculate the ROI, in this article, we will cover some of the most simple calculations.
 These will — hopefully — help you invest wisely.

 And remember, if you lack the accounting chops, you can always count on a property management company like Luxury Property Care.

-The Return on Investment (ROI) or rate of return measures the amount of money that remains after subtracting the associated costs.
+The Return on Investment (ROI) measures the amount of money that remains after subtracting the associated costs.
 In real estate, it measures the profitability of a property as a percentage of its original cost (i.e. how much money you put into the property).
 Calculating the ROI is critical, as it tells you whether or not you’re putting your money in the right property.
 It also assesses the performance of your property, so you can decide if you should alter your property management tactics.

 Another factor that affects the ROI is the financing term.
 If you purchased the property with cash, the calculations are straightforward.
 Now, let’s say you took out a loan to buy the property.
 You’ll need to take that into consideration, too.
 You need to deduct the down payment, monthly mortgage payments, as well as closing fees from the annual return.